Following is detailed information to help you make course decisions for fall before you register in July. Please read it carefully and thoroughly!

 101 course offering schedule

-- Chinese, German, Latin, and Japanese: 101 courses are ONLY offered in fall.
+- Arabic, Chinese, Hebrew, Latin, and Japanese: 101 courses are ONLY offered in fall

-- Therefore, if you plan to study one of the above languages at the 101 level, you should do that this fall or in the fall of your sophomore year.
+- Therefore, if you plan to study one of the above languages at the 101 level, you should do so this fall or in the fall of your sophomore year.

 - French: the 101 course is offered in fall and spring